uk-gov-mirror/ONSdigital.gptables/docs/info/contributing.md

    `feature/name_of_feature`, if you are implementing a bugfix name it `bug/issue_name`.
 If they are associated with a specific issue, you may use the issue number in place of the name.
-1. Update the README.rst and other documentation with details of major changes to the interface, this includes new environment variables, useful file locations and container parameters.
+1. Update relevant documentation with details of major changes to the   interface.
+This includes new environment variables, useful file locations, and container parameters.
+   * Update Markdown (`.md`) files in the `docs/` folder if necessary.
+   * Ensure function and class docstrings are clear and complete, as documentation is now generated using **MKDocs** and **MkDocstrings**.
+   * Update the `README.md` file if public-facing usage examples or installation instructions have changed.
 1. Once you are ready for review please open a pull/merge request to the `dev` branch.
 1. You may merge the Pull/Merge Request in once you have the sign-off of two maintainers.
-1. If you are merging `dev` to `master`, you must increment the version number in the VERSION file to the new version that this Pull/Merge Request would represent.
+1. If you are merging `dev` to `main`, you must increment the version number in the VERSION file to the new version that this Pull/Merge Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).